joonnoh/joonnoh.github.io/_posts/2020-09-25-Hello-World.md

   Afterwards, I set up an environment to learn Python and practiced writing scripts.
 I have a good understanding of the basics of programming and developed an application in C# at my previous job.
 Using Python and Bash to automate tasks is something I'm continually improving on.
 I'm reading Automate the Boring Stuff and completed a crash course on Python from Google instructors on Coursera.
 I've also been following the subreddit linuxupskillchallenge where I use AWS EC2 instance for an Ubuntu server and administer tasks.
 I'm currently working on the Cloud Resume Challenge which you can find at [injoonuity.com](https://injoonuity.com)

   > Lesson learned: Don't earn certifications for the sake of it.
 Try to learn the material and apply it in projects and daily use.

+I hope you got something out of this post.
+Thanks for reading!